 Wonder no more, my friend – I’ve tested the best freelance websites on the market.
 From budget-friendly professionals to world-class graphic designers, these websites have all the tools you need to kickstart your crypto career.

 Short on Time?
-These are the Best Sites to Hire NFT Designers in 2023
+These are the Best Sites To Hire NFT Designers in 2024

-1. Fiverr The highest quality and largest number of NFT designers I’ve found on one platform.
-Easily find an NFT artist to suit your budget, with many freelancers offering services for as little as $5
+1. Fiverr The largest number of NFT designers I’ve found on one platform.

-2. Upwork Get full ownership and commercial rights for your projects following payment, ideal for NFT commissions
+2. Upwork Full ownership and commercial rights for your projects, ideal for NFT commissions.

 Not every freelancer website is built the same.
 And when you’re looking to hire an NFT designer, you’ll want certain features and guarantees.
 With that in mind, here’s what I looked for when researching this article: